DOING BUSINESS IN IRAQ IN 2021

 - The banking system is Iraq is seriously under-developed.
 Local private banks are extremely undercapitalized which discourages people from making deposits in these banks.
 Furthermore, the international private banks like Standard Chartered Iraq and T.C.
 Ziraat Bank are not-well established which limits basic services like issue of debit and credit cards; and presence of ATMs.
 Furthermore, internet banking facilities and customer care service will be poor for foreign entrepreneurs;

-- For all the reasons listed above, the World Bank negatively ranked Iran as the 161st best country in the world in their annual Doing Business survey.
+- For all the reasons listed above, the World Bank negatively ranked Iraq as the 172nd best country in the world in their annual Doing Business survey.

 - There is a severe shortage of qualified labour in Iraq because: